dipbazz/dipbazz/README.md

 ---

 I am a software engineer from Nepal who loves to do crazy experiments with code and accept new challenges.
-And also the sort of person who thinks out of the box to determine the solution.
+I am also the sort of person who thinks out of the box to determine the solution.

 - 🌱 I’m currently a student at [Microverse](https://microverse.org/)
 - 🤔 I’m looking for new opportunities.